MEAN-Girls/Trailblazer/README.md

 From the **app directory** do the following:

-1. Install all of your packages and libraries by running:
+1.Install all of your packages and libraries by running:
 ```bash
 $ npm install
 $ bower install